Nickeilf/Visual-Cues-Error-Correction/README.md

-# Visual-Cues-Error-Correction
+# Visual Cues and Error Correction for Translation Robustness
-Code for paper "Visual Cues and Error Correction for Translation Robustness"
+To sync